stormid/scaffold/docs/javascript.md

 ### Index
 The index script is the main script in the application.
-All other modules (that are not polyfills or Application Insights, see below) are imported and intiialised in this script.
+All other modules (that are not polyfills or Application Insights, see below) are imported and initialised in this script.

 ### Polyfills